Trials of the Knights Templar: Prelude

 Philip IV of France, like his predecessors, employed Templars in his royal treasury in Paris to oversee a variety of financial functions of the French kingdom.
 There was little to indicate he had less than full trust in their integrity.
-In 1299, the Order loaned Philip the substantial sum of five hundred thousand livres for the dowry of his sister as well as his need of funds to fight the Flemish War, at which time he imposed taxes until his subjects were in revolt.
+In 1299, the Order loaned Philip the substantial sum of 500,000 livres for the dowry of his sister as well as his need of funds to fight the Flemish War, at which time he imposed taxes until his subjects were in revolt.
 When he debased the coinage, it led to an insurrection in Paris.
 The Knight Templar defended and gave the king refuge during the incident.
 But Philip had a history of seizing property and persons when it suited his needs, such as from the Lombards in 1291 and the Jews in 1306.
-In a meeting between Grand Master Molay and the pope, in either March or April 1307, the discussion revolved around problems in the order.
-In turn, in a letter to the King, Clement V told Philip that he intended a full investigation of the Templar order super statu templi (Latin: on/concerning the state of the Templars) in mid-October later that year.
+In a meeting between Grand Master Molay and the pope, in either March or April 1307, the discussion revolved around problems in the order In turn, in a letter to the King, Clement V told Philip that he intended a full investigation of the Templar order super statu templi (Latin: on/concerning the state of the Templars) in mid-October later that year.
 About a week before his planned formal investigation Clement V received a surprising message that members of the order had been arrested, imprisoned and charged with heresy by an inquisition the pope had not convened.

 Plan and the arrest

-On September 14, 1307, all bailiffs and seneschals in the kingdom of France were sent secret orders from King Philip IV ordering preparations to be made for the arrest and imprisonment of all members of the Order of Templars; the arrests were to be executed a month later.
-At dawn on October 13, 1307, the soldiers of King Philip IV then captured all Templars found in France.
-Clement V, initially incensed at this flagrant disregard for his authority, nonetheless relented, and on November 22, 1307, issued a papal decree ordering all monarchs of the Christian faith to arrest all Templars and confiscate their lands in the name of the Pope and the Church.
+On 14 September 1307, all bailiffs and seneschals in the Kingdom of France were sent secret orders from King Philip IV ordering preparations to be made for the arrest and imprisonment of all members of the Order of Templars; the arrests were to be executed a month later.
+At dawn on 13 October 1307, the soldiers of King Philip IV then captured all Templars found in France.
+Clement V, initially incensed at this flagrant disregard for his authority, nonetheless relented, and on 22 November 1307, issued the papal bull Pastoralis praeeminentiae, which ordered all monarchs of the Christian faith to arrest all Templars and confiscate their lands in the name of the Pope and the Church.
 The order went out to England, Iberia, Germany, Italy and Cyprus.
 The leader, Templar Grand Master Jacques de Molay, and Hugues de Pairaud, a Templar, referred to in various documents as "the visitor of France", who was the collector of all of the royal revenues of France owing to the Order, were both arrested, as were many other Templars in France.

 Philip used his ministers and agents Guillaume de Nogaret and Enguerrand de Marigny who collected a list of charges against the Templars.
 Other witnesses were said to have been made up of expelled Templar members, previously removed for their misdeeds.
 Under the orders of the French king, they were arrested and severely tortured.

 Soon after, in 1307, the Pope sent two cardinals to interview Jacques de Molay and Hugues de Pairaud.
 At that time they recanted their confessions and told the other Templars to do the same.